 An anal fissure is a tear or crack, in the anus and anal canal.
 It can be acute or chronic.
 The initial symptoms include pain during and after bowel movements with bleeding, itching and malodorous discharge.
 Usually, anal fissures are less than one centimeter across, but the pain due to fissures maybe quite severe as the anus is a very sensitive part of the body and even a small tear can cause pain and discomfort.

-An anal fissure can occur due to a number of causes:
+Anal fissure can occur due to a number of causes:

 Constipation and straining -Constipation and straining during bowel movements and passing hard stools can be the cause of anal fissures.